kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

   )
 ```

-And return a batch of images and labels with the following code:
+Check the repository (here) for the implementations for the Dataloaders.
+As a follow-up step, we should return a batch of images and labels with the following code:

 ```python
 image_batch, label_batch = next(iter(train_dataloader))
 ```
 # Create a ViT classifier

-Having loaded the data, now it's time to create a simple ViT classifier and fit our data.
+Having loaded the data, now it's time to create a simple ViT model and fit our data.
 We will call the ViT model and pass the image batch to it.
 The output of the model will be the logits for each class.
 We will then use the cross-entropy loss to calculate the loss and the Adam optimizer to update the weights of the model.
 The following code will help you to create a simple ViT classifier:

 ```python
 device = "cuda" if torch.cuda.is_available() else "cpu"